 The advancement of technology and scientific development has increased the choices and opportunities for firms and individuals to challenge within their competitive business environment today.
 Private and public entrepreneurship can contribute to economic growth, job creation, and national income.
 This course aims at providing students with a broader theoretical understanding of entrepreneurship and entrepreneurship development principles, concepts, and techniques and strengthening them with practical applications to form or boost their own businesses.
-This course will mainly cover prologue to entrepreneurship, the evolution of western entrepreneurship, theories of entrepreneurship, skills and characteristics of successful entrepreneurs, motivations for entrepreneurship, creativity and innovation, corporate social and green entrepreneurship, entrepreneurial culture, born or made debate of entrepreneurship, entrepreneurship development models and strategies, women entrepreneurship development, minority entrepreneurship development, rural entrepreneurship development, strategic entrepreneurial growth, entrepreneurship development programmes in Sri Lanka, cases of successful international and local entrepreneurs.
+This course will mainly cover prologue to entrepreneurship, the evolution of western entrepreneurship, theories of entrepreneurship, skills and characteristics of successful entrepreneurs, motivations for entrepreneurship, creativity and innovation, corporate social and green entrepreneurship, entrepreneurship development models and strategies, women entrepreneurship development, minority entrepreneurship development, rural entrepreneurship development, strategic entrepreneurial growth, entrepreneurship development programmes in Sri Lanka, cases of successful international and local entrepreneurs.